Kerberos 5 Release 1.16.3

 you have obtained elsewhere.

-Please see the README file for a
+Please see the README file for

-more complete list of changes.
+a more complete list of changes.

 You may also see the current full

-of fixed bugs tracked in our RT bugtracking system.
+list of fixed bugs tracked in our RT bugtracking system.

 The Data Encryption Standard (DES) is widely recognized as